jarviscanada/jarvis_data_eng_DeepakElango/core_java/twitter/README.md

 ![my image](./assets/twittercli.png)

 #### Description of the components
+The application consists of four major components:

+- `TwitterCLIApp`:
+   When the user communicates with the command line, this script is responsible for calling the Post | Show | Delete methods in `TwitterController`.
+In addition, this script is also responsible for creating an instance of`TwitterController`, `TwitterDao`, `TwitterHttpHelper`, and`TwitterService`

+- `TwitterController`:
+   The data that is sent from the `TwitterCLIApp` will be validated to see if its in an acceptable format before sending it over to `TwitterService` where it will be parsed for logic errors.
+The final result will be then sent back to `TwitterCLIApp` where it will be outputted to the user

+- `TwitterService`:
+  This class is responsible for analyzing the data with respect to the Business logic that was established before development.
+  Only if the data passes the validation, it is sent to `TwitterDao` where it will communicate with Twitter

+- `TwitterDao`:
+  The data access layer is responsible for handling the models to initiate communication with the Twitter's servers.
+It does this with the help of its `TwitterHttpHelper` class as well as by constructing the URI for request calls

 ## <ins> Model
 The following diagram will illustrate the `Tweet` model and its dependencies [`Coordinates`, `Entities`, `Hashtags`, and `UserMentions`]